 MHR Clinic only works with leading hair transplant surgeons who have extensive experience, high level qualifications, a proven track record and a comforting client manner.
 At present, Doctor Furqan Raja is the clinic’s director of surgery.
-He is a graduate from the Royal College of Surgeons, is an orthopaedic surgeon specialising in trauma and works at London’s busiest hospitals.
+He is a member of the Royal College of Surgeons England.
+Prior to committing his skills to hair restoration, he worked In Orthopaedic surgery at the King’s College Hospital London and through hospitals in Manchester.
 He trained as a hair transplant surgeon alongside some of the world’s most revered names in hair transplant surgery and performs hair transplant procedures in private practice at MHR Clinic.

 WHAT QUALIFICATIONS WILL MY HAIR TRANSPLANT SURGEON HAVE?